jcaffet/prowler-batch/README.md

 # Prowler Batch

-Prowler Batch is an AWS account security scanner specialist based on [Prowler scanner engine](https://github.com/toniblyx/prowler) and embeded into AWS Batch jobs.
+Prowler Batch is an AWS account security scanner specialist based on [Prowler script](https://github.com/toniblyx/prowler) and embeded into AWS Batch jobs.

 ## Description

 People need to audit their account to seek security issues or validate compliance.
-Prowler Batch is here to do the job for you at a defined frenquency.
+Prowler Batch is here to do the job for you at a defined frequency.
 It ensures cost containment and security hardening.
+Reports are stored into an S3 Bucket.

 ## Technicals details

-Prowler batch simply runs [Prowler scanner engines](https://github.com/toniblyx/prowler) into AWS Batch jobs.
+Prowler batch simply runs [Prowler script](https://github.com/toniblyx/prowler) into AWS Batch jobs.
 It simply industrializes the deletion process thanks to the following AWS ressources :
 - CloudWatch Rule to trigger the deletion execution
 - Batch to ensure a pay per use strategy